 Teaching your child ways to relax can help them fall asleep.
 The following relaxation idea is an example of one you can teach your child.

 Your child lies down with their eyes closed and then tightens and relaxes all the muscles in their body, one after the other.
-Some children find it helps to do these muscle exercises while thinking about their favourite (relaxing) place such as the beach, or a park in granny’s backyard.
+Some children find it helps to do these muscle exercises while thinking about their favourite (relaxing) place such as the beach, a park or in granny’s backyard.

 How can I change my child's thoughts about going to sleep?